S0L0STUDI0/Unity-scene-reset/README.md

 # Unity-scene-reset
-Made in C# project ready, secene reset.
+Made in C# project ready, secene reset.(when "r" is pressed)